 How To Wean A Baby Goat From The Bottle

 In this article learn how to wean a baby goat from the bottle.
 The weaning process begins around 12 weeks of age.
-For the first year of a goat’s life, we recommend offering free choice 50/50 alfalfa/grass mix, pellet feed Purina Grower Goat from the feed store, and minerals.
+For the first year of a goat’s life, we recommend offering free choice grass mix and minerals.
 As a result, the free choice of these things prevents a goat from overeating.
 By offering free-choice feed, it’s the best way to train goats to self-regulate and avoid issues with bloat.
 It also aids in the process of growing strong healthy goats.
-We do not feed grains to bucks that will be wethered males’, as grain increases the chances they can develop urinary calculi (UC) if given incorrectly.
+We do not feed grains to bucks that will be wethered males’, as grain increases the chances they can develop urinary calculi (UC).

 Finally, be sure to check with a local vet to determine the best mineral to get for your specific location.
 Mineral deficiencies are a common cause of sickness and illness in goats.
 Mineral needs in goats vary greatly by geographic location.
 Be sure your mineral mix is appropriate for your herd’s location needs.
 Also, be extra aware when bringing in goats from other regions.

 Your baby goats at around 2 weeks of age begin free choice grass hay and mineral.
 Their rumen isn’t yet fully developed but they will begin feeding instinctively when they’re ready.
-Free choice means the goat has unlimited access to hay, grain, and mineral.
+Free choice means the goat has unlimited access to grass hay and mineral.
 They won’t overeat because they will self-regulate how much they consume.
 This eliminates bloat, which is a common cause of death in baby goats.
 Free choice is offered to goats up to a year old to ensure the best growth of your goat.
-This video shows you how to make a Creep Feeder for your babies that distribute mineral, baking soda, and grain free-choice.
+This video shows you how to make a Creep Feeder for your babies that distribute mineral and baking soda.

 For more information on how the goat digestive system works, check out this article on the Goat Digestive System.